• Skip to primary navigation

 Jump to Recipe

-This Quail Eggs with Spinach open toast garnished with tomatoes and toasted almonds and seeds makes a delicious breakfast or brunch that’s very likely going to impress your family or friends.
+This Quail Eggs with Spinach open toast garnished with tomatoes and toasted almonds and seeds make a delicious breakfast or brunch that's very likely going to impress your family or friends.
 It does make that perfect brunch or breakfast any time.

 Quail eggs with salmon, spinach and cherry tomatoes.